21386 customer reviews

 Morgon

-The small village of Villié-Morgon, nestled among the hills of the Beaujolais region, has established itself as a must-visit destination for wine lovers, thanks to its location on the Beaujolais Wine Route, in the heart of the grand cru vineyards, and its unique charm.
-The Morgon AOC dates back to 1935, when it was established by a decree from the National Institute of Appellations of Origin (INAO).
+The small village of Villié-Morgon, nestled among the hillsides of the Beaujolais region, has established itself as a must-visit destination for wine lovers, thanks to its location on the Beaujolais Wine Route, in the heart of the grand cru vineyards, and its unique charm.
+The Morgon AOC dates back to 1935, when a decree from the National Institute of Designations of Origin (INAO) established it.
 The vineyards within the appellation Morgon are located exclusively in Villié-Morgon.
 They cover 60% of the municipality’s territory, or 90% of the area planted with vines.
-The remainder, along the upper and lower boundaries of the municipality, is Beaujolais AOC and Beaujolais-Villages.
+The remainder, along the upper and lower boundaries of the municipality, is in Beaujolais AOC and Beaujolais-Villages.

-The characteristics of Morgon wine are primarily due to its subsoil, which consists of weathered granite—or “gore”—a mixture of sand and clay with a high concentration of iron oxide, which contributes to its excellent aging potential.
+The characteristics of Morgon wine are primarily due to its subsoil, which consists of weathered granite—or “gore”—a mixture of sand and clay with a high concentration of iron oxide, which allows the wine to age well.
 The vineyards are situated at altitudes ranging from 220 to 520 meters and face east and south.
-Since 1985, to better define the origin of the vintages, the Morgon appellation area has been divided into six climats, each sharing the same soil and exposure characteristics.
+Since 1985, in order to better define the provenance of the wines, the Morgon appellation area has been divided into six “climats,” each sharing the same soil characteristics and exposure.
 They are: Les Charmes, Corcelette, Côte du Py, Douby, Les Grands Cras, and Les Micouds.

-Currently, the area covered by the AOC for Morgon wines covers nearly 1,100 hectares, cultivated by 250 winegrowers, including the Pizay Castle, Domaine Raymond Bouland, Domaine Louis-Claude Desvignes, Domaine Jean-Marc Burgaud, and above all the Castle of the Enlightenment are emblematic of the region.
-The sole grape variety used in Morgon wine is, of course, that of the Beaujolais region: Gamay noir à jus blanc, from which producers craft a ruby-red wine with predominantly fruity aromas that become more refined with age.
+Currently, the area covered by the AOC for the Morgon wines covers nearly 1,100 hectares, cultivated by 250 winegrowers, including the Pizay Castle, Domaine Raymond Bouland, Domaine Louis-Claude Desvignes, Domaine Jean-Marc Burgaud, and above all the Castle of the Enlightenment feature prominently.
+The sole grape variety used in Morgon wine is, of course, that of the Beaujolais region: Gamay noir à jus blanc, from which producers craft a ruby-colored red wine with predominantly fruity aromas that become more refined with age.

 Morgon: The Elegance of Beaujolais